CKita/Bees/README.md

 ## Functionality

 The data and scripts provided here aim at making our study fully reproducible.
-You will find code to reproduce both the analysis and the figures, as well as the main supplementary material.
+You will find code to reproduce both the analyses and the figures, as well as the main supplementary material.

 ## List of folders and files